Introduction to human remains in museums

 - Should you put up a warning so visitors know that human remains are on display, or even set aside a specific area for them?

-You may wish to grant access to special interest societies, educational groups and researchers.
-Think carefully about the amount of access you will allow.
-Handling can can damage items and risks offending religious and cultural sensibilities surrounding human remains.
+You may wish to grant access to special interest societies, educational groups, and researchers.
+Think carefully about the amount of access you’ll allow.
+Handling can damage items and risks offending religious and cultural sensibilities surrounding human remains.

-For full guidance on allowing researchers access to human remains, read the full guide.
+Read this full guide for information on allowing researchers access to human remains.

 This information should include: